LionWeb-io/lionweb-server/README.md

 ## Authentication

 It is possible to specify a token to be expected by the server in each request (see [configuration.md](configuration.md)).
-This mechanism is intended to make possible to expose the LionWeb repository while providing a minimum level of security.
+This mechanism is intended to make possible to expose the LionWeb server while providing a minimum level of security.
 When the token is specified while launching the server, then each request to the server will be checked for the presence of the same token in the `Authorization` header.